JakeBlues1/JakeBlues1/README.md

 <br />Hello, I'm Luke.👋 <br />
 I am from the U.K. 🌍 <br />
 I am a Data Analyst 📊 <br />
-  with expertise in data analyzing, cleaning, visualizing, querying, database design, and data modeling.
+  with expertise in data analysing, cleaning, visualising, querying, database design, and data modeling.

 - Querying data using SQL and Python
 - Performing data analysis using SQL.